You'll laugh, you'll cry, you'll wish you had been there.

 left a message.

-What did you say in the message?
+What did you say in the message?tried to

 I said